 Lynn has a nursing career spanning 32 years with experience in general, paediatric and mental health nursing.
 She is a long standing and active Worksite Representative and was also a member of the 2007 Enterprise Agreement negotiating committee, which saw a successful campaign for improved wages and conditions.
 Lynn has been a Council member since December 2004 and a member of the Executive since December 2006.

-Barb Tyler, Executive Member
+Sharon Horn, Executive Member

 Tammy has been part of the nursing profession for more than 15 years, working initially as a personal care assistant in private aged care and currently as an Enrolled Nurse at a major public hospital.
 She is an active Worksite Representative, and was part of the negotiation team for 2010 Public Sector Enterprise Bargaining Agreement.
 Tammy has been a member of Council since December 2010.